Environmental Action Team

-First Parish has been accredited as a Green Sanctuary congregation by the Unitarian Universalist Association (UUA) since 2009.
-We have recently applied for reaccreditation, which requires ideas and support from the whole congregation.
+First Parish was accredited as a Green Sanctuary congregation by the Unitarian Universalist Association (UUA) in 2009.
+In 2016 we applied successfully for reaccreditation.
 For full up-to-date information about the denomination’s Green Sanctuary program, click here.

 The Seventh Principle of our UU faith affirms our “respect for the interdependent web of existence, of which we are a part.”
-The Environmental Leadership Team (ELT) provides leadership for First Parish in translating this principle into individual and community action.
-ELT is advisory in nature and is available to assist congregants, committees and affiliates of First Parish as we all work to create a more sustainable world.
+The Environmental Action Team (EAT) provides leadership for First Parish in translating this principle into individual and community action.
+EAT is advisory in nature and is available to assist congregants, committees and affiliates of First Parish as we all work to create a more sustainable world.
 We welcome new members, ideas, and inquiries.

-Currently active ELT members (March, 2017): Peter Lowitt (Chair), Bob Andrews, Debbie Barr, Ted Bayne, Joyce Biggs, Laura Bremner-Benedict, Bruce Blumberg, Bob Brack, Topher Buck, Kate Crosby, Brad Hubbard-Nelson, Berni Jenkins, and Janet Rothrock.
+Currently active EAT members (June, 2017): Peter Lowitt (Chair), Bob Andrews, Debbie Barr, Ted Bayne, Joyce Biggs, Laura Bremner-Benedict, Bruce Blumberg, Bob Brack, Topher Buck, Kate Crosby, Brad Hubbard-Nelson, Berni Jenkins, Richard Keleher, and Janet Rothrock.
 For information, contact Peter Lowitt.

-Alongside its involvement in the community, the Green Sanctuary Committee launched a campaign to heighten awareness within the church of what it means to be a Green Sanctuary, and to prepare the congregation for an informed vote to seek accreditation from the UUA at its’ annual meeting in June, 2009.
+Alongside its involvement in the community, the Green Sanctuary Committee launched a campaign to heighten awareness within the church of what it means to be a Green Sanctuary, and to prepare the congregation for an informed vote at its’ annual meeting in June, 2009,to seek Green Sanctuary accreditation.
 A formal vote was, in fact, taken; and the following statement was adopted as church policy:

 Achievements To Date

-Over the next five years ELT accomplished a great deal.
+Over the next five years EAT accomplished a great deal.
 A few highlights have been:

-Special ELT-led or inspired environmental workshops and forums offered to the church membership.
+- Special EAT-led or inspired environmental workshops and forums offered to the church membership.
 These were, at times, a part of the Sunday Morning Forum.

-Advocacy within the church for installing solar panels on the roof of the church building and then successfully leading a campaign to fund this solar project through donations from church members.
+- Advocacy within the church for installing solar panels on the roof of the church building and then successfully raising the money to cover project expenses through a “Adopt a Solar Panel” campaign.

 After five years the UUA requires of all Green Sanctuary congregations a reaccreditation application.
 That application contains extensive information about what the church has done to achieve its goals and what it plans to do going forward.